English | Japanese

 "The still waters of a lake reflect the beauty around it.
 When the mind is still, the beauty of the Self is seen reflected in it." —BKS Iyengar

-Taught by Rajay Mahtani, an officially certified and qualified BKS Iyengar method senior instructor.
+Rajay is a certified and qualified senior intermediate, BKS Iyengar method instructor.

 Her classes introduce students to the practice of yoga for health, balance and inner peace.